macaw-cad/react-jss-typescript-starter/README.md

 Welcome to the **react-jss-typescript-starter** template, the ultimate template to start your Sitecore JSS project with React + TypeScript and deploy it in a Docker container.

-If you have [Node](https://nodejs.org) installed you can get started in four command, even without having Sitecore running on your machine:
+If you have [Node](https://nodejs.org) installed you can get started in four commands, even without having Sitecore running on your machine:

 ```
 npm install -g @sitecore-jss/sitecore-jss-cli
-jss create --repository macaw-interactive/react-jss-typescript-starter --branch develop my-first-jss-app template
+jss create --repository macaw-interactive/react-jss-typescript-starter --branch develop my-first-jss-app react-typescript
 cd my-first-jss-app
 jss start
 ```